liri-archive/materialdecoration/README.md

 Client-side decoration for Qt applications on Wayland.

+This plugin extends Qt hence you have to rebuild it every time Qt is updated.

 ## Dependencies

 Qt >= 5.8.0 with at least the following modules is required: